 How did you get started in rare books?

-Favorite rare book (or ephemera) that you’ve handled?
+Favorite rare book that you’ve handled?

 What do you personally collect?